Research Scientist, Center for Traumatic Brain Injury Research

 Assessment and Rehabilitation of Everyday Cognition Laboratory

-Erica Weber, PhD is a Research Scientist in the Traumatic Brain Injury Research Center at Kessler Foundation.
-She has been PI of a NRSA F31 Fellowship which examined the novel application of an encoding paradigm to improve prospective memory in HIV-infected methamphetamine users, and is presently funded by NIDILRR (Switzer Research Fellowship) to apply these techniques in TBI.
-Additionally, she is also currently PI of two pilot studies funded by the New Jersey Commission on Brain Injury and Spinal Cord Research, which both seek to improve diagnosis and treatment of cognitive impairment in traumatic injuries of the nervous system.
+Erica Weber, PhD is a Research Scientist in the Center for Traumatic Brain Injury Research.
+She has been PI of a NRSA F31 Fellowship which examined the novel application of an encoding paradigm to improve prospective memory in HIV-infected methamphetamine users, and was funded by NIDILRR (Switzer Research Fellowship) to apply these techniques in TBI.
+Additionally, she is also currently PI of two pilot studies funded by the New Jersey Commissions on Brain Injury and Spinal Cord Research, which both seek to improve diagnosis and treatment of cognitive impairment in traumatic injuries of the nervous system.
 She has published 42 peer-reviewed papers, 6 book chapters, and over 60 conference posters and oral presentations.

 What’s your current research focus or area you are most excited about?

 My primary focus is on using principles from cognitive theories to rehabilitate prospective memory, or remembering to perform intended tasks at a specific time in the future, in neurological conditions.
 Deficits in prospective memory can severely impact an individual’s ability to function independently, which is of prime importance to those with disabilities.
 My work tests the efficacy of strategies that can enhance encoding of the prospective memory cue (i.e., what you are looking for in the environment to trigger your response) and can increase monitoring of the environment and time to promote better detection of that cue.
 Ultimately, we are hoping that we can find ways to translate these laboratory-based techniques to the real world.

 What prompted/motivated you to choose that area?